Institute for Global Health (IGH)

 Led by Founding Director Christopher Plowe, MD, MPH, FASTMH, the institute develops new and improved ways of diagnosing, preventing, treating, controlling, and eradicating diseases of global impact.
 Currently, these diseases include malaria, Ebola, and vaccine-preventable infectious diseases such as measles.
 The IGH plans to expand to relevant non-communicable diseases as well.

 The new Division of Malaria Research performs the crucial work needed to support global malaria eradication.
-That work, led by Dr. Plowe, includes developing and deploying innovative tools for improved malaria treatment, prevention and surveillance.
+That work, led by Dr. Laufer, includes developing and deploying innovative tools for improved malaria treatment, prevention and surveillance.
 The IGH is an instrumental partner in a new international initiative to eliminate malaria in Myanmar.

 With more than 30 faculty physicians and scientists, the IGH collaborates with other School of Medicine institutes, centers, departments and programs, as well as other schools on campus, and other entities within the University System of Maryland.